nus-cs2103-AY1920S2/duke/docs/README.md

 ### 3.10 Storing Data
-Data in duke is automatically saved after using any of the following commands:
+Data in duke is automatically saved onto the hard disk after the use of any command.
+(Even when the command cannot be executed!)
-- todo
-- event
-- deadline
-- done
-- delete
-- snooze